(If you do need more information, contact Diane Faulkner at email@example.com or call 707-525-0143 ext. 115)

 How many days a week can I get meals?

 We can deliver one meal per day per person Monday through Friday.
-Some of our clients receive meals all five days; some need meals only three days a week.
-The meals are delivered in the middle of the day.
 With our Friday meal delivery, we can also deliver fresh meals for the weekend.
 These can be reheated in a microwave or conventional oven.

 What kind of food do you serve?